Mobiuslau/mobiuslau.github.io/optcg/gy-law/index.md

 <br clear="all">

 {% include optcg_card_inline.html id="OP05-038" side="left" %}
 The calculations for lethal are somewhat different from other matchups simply due to the combination of RG Luffy's LA and the 2c Charlestone event.
-It costs 2 to play, gives 4k counter power, and restands 3 Don.
+It costs 2 to play, gives 4k counter power, and restands 3 DON!!.
 Blindly swinging for lethal without taking this card into account can destroy any chances of winning.
 To play around this card, a good understanding of the rules is required.

 As of the moment of writing, rule `7-1` in the comprehensive rules dictates that any `On Your Opponent's Attack` effects (`7-1-1-3`) are processed before the counter step (`7-1-3`), meaning that the restood DON!! from Charlestone can not be reused by RG Luffy's LA to counter the same attack once it is played[^comprehensive].
 Those DON!! can only be used again for the next attack.
 This is the open window which will be exploited in the lethal calculation.

 As such, the goal is essentially to produce a very large swing as the definitive lethal swing, since this renders Charlestone ineffective.
 The +4k counter power Charlestone provides is equivalent to the counter 2 DON!! can provide with the LA.
 This effectively turns Charlestone into a brick in hand, and likely another card as well, which would have been pitched to allow for 3 DON!! to be restood.

-Therefore, the most effective strategy, assuming the opponent has no extra life or `Blocker` characters in play, is usually to poke them with 5k and 6k swings, demanding either counter from their hand or Don.
+Therefore, the most effective strategy, assuming the opponent has no extra life or `Blocker` characters in play, is usually to poke them with 5k and 6k swings, demanding either counter from their hand or DON!!.
 When a sufficient amount of DON!! is rested, and counters are played from hand, a large swing with as much DON!! given as possible produces the best chance at achieving lethal, since RG Luffy tends to include more bricks and fewer 2k counter cards in the deck.
 While the pokes discourage the opponent from doing so, Charlestone may be used to counter one of them, which is one of the better plays the opponent actually has in this situation.
 It is up to the player to evaluate the number of pokes that can be dared before the lethal swing is made and avoid Charlestone from being played at all.

 In some situations, when only 3 of the opponent's DON!! are active, it can also be effective to play either Hody or DMG to rest 2 DON!! such that Charlestone can not be played at all.